 Final Thoughts On The Use Of Simple Website Design Tactics

 Effective web design doesn’t need to be complex.
 Especially not when trying to boost visitor engagement.
 In fact, simple tactics, like the ones outlined in this article, can go a long way in helping brands accomplish their goals.

-So, if you’re searching for easy-to-implement design hacks to improve your site’s KPIs, start with the tips in this article.
+So, if you’re searching for easy-to-implement design hacks to improve your site’s KPIs, start with the tips in this article and read more on why your website isn’t converting visitors into customers.
 Employ them one by one.
 And make sure you test performance.
 That way, you’ll see exactly what strategies deliver the results you want.
 Plus, you’ll have room to adjust as needed, as you won’t be trying to make too many changes at once.